dengkeya/PHBS_MLF_2019/README.md

 #### 5.2 Comparison

-Based on the accuracy and AUC value indicators, the comparison of modeling with different variable inputs is shown in the table below:
 Based on the AUC value indicators, the comparison of modeling with different variable inputs is shown in the table below:

 <table class="tg">